Common CBD Flower Effects

 In essence, CBD flower can work faster, and put the amount of CBD available to better use than other methods.
 This depends on smoking or vaporizing it, however, so get practicing with your favorite blunt wrap, or break out your favorite pipe.

 CBD flower is one of the most popular methods of using CBD, and for good reason.
-Not only does it provide the same potential benefits when compared to oils and tinctures, but it also has the added benefit of being a full-spectrum CBD product.
+Not only does it provide the same potential when compared to oils and tinctures, but it also has the addition of being a full-spectrum CBD product.
 Add to this the option to smoke or vaporize your CBD flower, and you have a fast, effective way to use CBD that is hard to beat.